Lymexylidae

 The Lymexylidae (historically often spelled Lymexylonidae), also known as ship-timber beetles, are a family of wood-boring beetles.
 Lymexylidae belong to the suborder Polyphaga and are the sole member of the superfamily Lymexyloidea.

 Habitat and behavior

 Lymexylon, Elateroides, and Melittomma are pests to forest trees such as chestnut, poplar, and oak, and can be found worldwide.
 Some species are parasitic, causing decay in living trees and damaging timber structures such as houses and ships.
 Wood boring activities occur primarily in the larva stage, with the larvae damaging both sapwood and heartwood.
-Lymexylidae larvae bore into living and decaying wood (e.g. Chestnut, Populus, and Oak) where they consume the fungus Endomyces hylecoeti.
+Lymexylidae larvae bore into living and decaying wood where they consume the fungus Alloascoidea hylecoeti.

 Symbiotic relationship with fungi

 Lymexylidae larvae have a symbiotic association with certain types of fungi.
 The fungi grow in sheltered environments where they are tended by the larvae, such as the holes burrowed into the wood and, in return, the larvae feed on the fungi.

 Specifically, this species has evolved a relationship with the yeast-like fungus Endomyces hylecoeti.
 Every egg the female lays is coated with fungal spores from a pouch near her ovipositor.
 The larvae hatch and subsequently collect some of the spores by remaining close to the egg shells for a period of time, before tunneling further into the wood.
 The fungi grow on the tunnel walls created by the larvae.
 The larvae then consume the fungus, rather than the wood itself.
 As the fungi require air flow to grow, the larvae ensure the tunnels are free of any debris.